Caligatio/jsSHA/README.md

 	<script type="text/javascript" src="/path/to/sha.js"></script>

+#### Hashing
-Instantiate a new jsSHA object with your string to be hashed and its format (HEX or TEXT) as the parameters.
-Then, call getHash with the desired hash variant (SHA-1, SHA-224, SHA-256, SHA-384, or SHA-512) and output type (HEX or B64).
+Instantiate a new jsSHA object with the desired hash type, input type, and options as parameters.
+The hash type can be one of SHA-1, SHA-224, SHA-256, SHA-384, or SHA-512.
+The input type can be one of HEX, TEXT, B64, or BYTES.

-In the example below, "This is a Test" and "SHA-512" were used as the string to be hashed and variant respectively.
-Also, the HMAC using TEXT key "SecretKey" and hashing algorithm SHA-512 was calculated.
+You can then stream in input using the "update" object function.
+Finally, simply call "getHash" with the output type as a parameter (B64, HEX, or BYTES).
+Example to calculate the SHA-512 of "This is a test":

-	var shaObj = new jsSHA("This is a Test", "TEXT");
+	var shaObj = new jsSHA("SHA-512", "TEXT");
+	shaObj.update("This is a test");
-	var hash = shaObj.getHash("SHA-512", "HEX");
+	var hash = shaObj.getHash("HEX");
-	var hmac = shaObj.getHMAC("SecretKey", "TEXT", "SHA-512", "HEX");

-The constructor takes an optional parameter, encoding, that specifies the encoding used to encode TEXT-type inputs.
-Valid options are "UTF8", "UTF16BE", and "UTF16LE", it defaults to "UTF8"

-getHash takes two optional parameters, a numRounds integer and an outputFormatOpts hashlist.  numRounds controls the number of hashing iterations/rounds performed and defaults to a value of "1" if not specified. outputFormatOpts dictates some formatting options for the output.
-By default, `outputFormatOpts = {"outputUpper" : false, "b64Pad" : "="}`.
+The constructor takes a hashmap as a optional third argument with possible properties of "numRounds" and "encoding".  numRounds controls the number of hashing iterations/rounds performed and defaults to a value of "1" if not specified. encoding specifies the encoding used to encode TEXT-type inputs.
+Valid options are "UTF8", "UTF16BE", and "UTF16LE", it defaults to "UTF8".

+getHash also takes a hashmap as an optional second argument.
+By default the hashmap is `{"outputUpper" : false, "b64Pad" : "="}`.
 These options are intelligently interpreted based upon the chosen output format.

+#### HMAC
+Instantiate a new jsSHA object the same way as for hashing.
+Then set the HMAC key to be used by calling "setHMACKey" with the key and its input type (this MUST be done before calling update).
+You can stream in the input using the "update" object function just like hashing.
+Finally, get the HMAC by calling the "getHMAC" function with the output type as its argument.
+Example to calculate the SHA-512 HMAC of the string "This is a test" with the key "abc":

+	var shaObj = new jsSHA(hashType, "TEXT");
+	shaObj.setHMACKey("abc", "TEXT");
+	shaObj.update("This is a test");
+	var hmac = shaObj.getHMAC("HEX");

-getHMAC also takes an optional outputFormatOpts hashlist which operates the exact same way as above.
+setHMACKey takes the same input types as the constructor and getHMAC takes the same inputs as "getHash" as described above.

+Note: You cannot calculate both the hash and HMAC using the same object.

 ### Node.js
 jsSHA is available through NPM and be installed by simply doing